void-linux/void-docs/src/installation/live-images/partitions.md

 It is possible to use a GPT partition table on a BIOS system, but grub will require a special partition to boot properly.
-This partition should be at the beginning of your disk and have a size of 1MB, with type BIOS boot.
+This partition should be at the beginning of your disk and have a size of 1MB, with type `BIOS boot` (GUID `21686148-6449-6E6F-744E-656564454649`).
 Don't create any filesystem in it.
 GRUB should install successfully.

 ## UEFI system notes